Xerox CEO quits in win for Carl Icahn

 Related: Fujifilm moves to take control of Xerox

-But Icahn and Deason argued that it "dramatically undervalues" Xerox and would be the "final death knell" for the US company.
-They accused the Xerox board of overseeing "the systematic destruction of Xerox."
+Icahn and Deason argued that it "dramatically undervalues" Xerox and would be the "final death knell" for the US company.
+The two investors, who together hold around 15% of Xerox stock, accused the company's board of overseeing "the systematic destruction of Xerox."

+Fujifilm said Wednesday it believes the Xerox board "has an obligation" to stick to the deal the companies agreed in January, adding that it will appeal Friday's court ruling that halted the merger.

-Icahn said Tuesday that last week's court ruling and the agreement with the Xerox board "mark a watershed moment for corporate governance generally and for Xerox specifically."
+Icahn welcomed the court ruling and Tuesday's agreement with the Xerox board, saying they "mark a watershed moment for corporate governance generally and for Xerox specifically."

-Keith Cozza, the CEO of Icahn Enterprises (IEP), is set to become the new chairman of Xerox, according to the statement.
+Keith Cozza, the CEO of Icahn Enterprises (IEP), is set to become the new chairman of Xerox, according to the company statement.
 And John Visentin, an IT industry veteran who worked as a consultant to Icahn Enterprises during the battle over Xerox, is expected to be the new CEO.